SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

       "clientSecret": "secret"
       }
       ```
-## Create a Service Insance for SAP Process Automation
+## Create a Service Instance for SAP Process Automation
   1. Create a service instance of SAP Process Automation along with a service key.
 Follow the same steps as above, but select **SAP Process Automation** as the service.
 Save the URL and credentials for later.

 ## Create a Destination for API Portal API access